Nishchal30/Data_Science_Material/Natural Language Processing/Basic NLP/BOW & TFIDF.md

 1) Easy to implement and understand

 **Disadvantage of One hot encoding**
-1) Create a sparse matrix which means 1 0 matrix with huge size.
+1) Create a sparse matrix which means 1 0 matrix with huge size, this leads to overfitting.
 2) Out of Vocabulary means (if any word that is not there in training will be discarded) Hence the sentence size should be fixed.
 3) Semantic meaning between words is not captured, (Semantic meaning means the similar meaning words like good, better these are semantic words.)